 Romance with Prostatitis is based on Melikhov’s experiences of the early perestroika years when, to make a living, he had to "shuffle" goods from abroad for resale at home.

-His latest novel Rendezvous with Quasimodo, pending publication, is about the fatal role of physical beauty in human relationships.
+Rendezvous with Quasimodo, is about the fatal role of physical beauty in human relationships.

 This action-packed and thought-provoking novel looks at the fatal role of beauty in human lives and how easily what we take for beauty may show its ugly face and vice versa – the eternal theme of the beauty and the beast.
 Horrible atrocities have always been committed in the name of beauty, and often beauty was discovered in an ugly guise.
-The female protagonist called Julia is a young psychologist working at the city court’s forensic-psychiatric department who is fascinated with beauty and its individual meaning for each person and social group.
-Her whole life is an intensive search for elements of beauty in the ugly world.
-The author maintains that people want to know only the nice aspects of their nature and turn away from those, which express their true essence, that “love is not a daughter of sexual attraction but a sister of religion, both of them originating from a common dream.”
+The female protagonist called Julia is a young psychologist working at the city court’s forensic-psychiatric department.
+Her job is to interview criminals in order to establish if they are sane enough.
+Dealing with ugliness and cruelty in her daily work she is fascinated with beauty and its individual meaning for each person.
+Her whole life is an intensive search for elements of beauty in the world.
+The author maintains that people want to know only the nice aspects of their nature and turn away from those, which express their true essence.
+Melikhov notes at some point that “love is not a daughter of sexual attraction but a sister of religion, both of them originating from a common dream.”

 At some point the novel turns into a Bildungsroman as Julia looks back to her early childhood and teenage in a provincial town where the girl discovers the pleasant and unpleasant facts of life, its beautiful and ugly aspects.
 She encounters very little beauty around and her eyes can feast only on the natural scenery.

 Julia considers herself to be unattractive believing that love and beauty go hand in hand.
-But gradually she comes to realize that each historical period and each social group have their own standards of beauty, and that in fact “beauty is in the eyes of the beloved”, so she shouldn’t cultivate a dependence on other people’s standards but follow her own path because freedom and independence of mind constitute half of beauty.
+Gradually she comes to realize that each historical period and each social group have their own standards of beauty, and freedom and independence of mind constitute an essential part of beauty.

 Yakov Gordin, critic, editor of Zvezda magazine: